RagnarGrootKoerkamp/BAPCtools/readme.md

 `problem.pdf` is written to the problem directory itself.

 This can also be used to create the contest pdf by running it from the contest directory.

+## Contributing

+The python code in the repository is formatted using YAPF.
+Run `scripts/yafp_format.sh` to format all python files in the `bin/` directory.